HomeSEORising Ad Costs vs. Shrinking Budgets: Local Business Breaking Point

 Myth: “Pausing ads for a month to save money won’t hurt long-term results.”

-Reality: Platform algorithms punish inconsistent advertisers with higher costs when they return.
+Reality: Platform algorithms punish inconsistent advertisers with higher costs when they come back.
 That month off could cost you 25-30% more in future CPCs.

 Here are the red flags that signal a budget allocation crisis: